EddieDover/mothership-map-viewer/README.md

    - Only checked elements are visible to players.
    - Room markers are nested under their parent rooms.
    - Changes update the canvas in real-time.
+   - Making a room or hallway visible does not make it's children visible.
+This was a design decision to prevent secrets from being oops'd.

 4. **View the Map**:
    - Right-click and move to scroll the canvas as needed.